 How big is the Prius?

 The Prius is basically the same size as its predecessor, and in terms of the wider automotive landscape, is basically a compact car like a Toyota Corolla and Honda Civic.
 It does pay a price for its racier looks, however.
-Cargo capacity is down by a not-insignificant 7 cubic feet for this new generation, and in our cargo capacity testing we found that it holds less luggage than a Kia Niro and both Honda Civic body styles (both of which will be offered on the upcoming 2025 Civic Hybrid).
-A high load floor and the lower, more raked roofline are the culprits here, which also reduce its versatility as a hatchback.
+Cargo capacity is down by a not-insignificant 7 cubic feet for 2023, and in our cargo capacity testing, we found that it holds less luggage than a Kia Niro and Honda Civic Hatchback (which will be available as a hybrid next year).
+The lower, more raked roofline is the culprit here, which also reduces its versatility as a hatchback.

 Rear seat headroom was already tight in the Prius and it basically stays the same despite the racier roofline.
 If you’re tall, your head is going to touch the roof.
 The slope of the door made it tricky to lift a kid into a child seat (and also increases the chances of adults clonking their heads).
 Legroom is just fine for a compact car, meaning four adults can fit quite comfortably.
 There’s no issue with space up front.
 The roof may be lower up there, but it was goofy-tall before, and the seat has been lowered.
 This not only creates sufficient headroom, but provides a more carlike driving position.
 A higher center console furthers the car’s overall racier feel as well as increasing storage.

-What are the Prius fuel economy, performance and electric range specs?
+What are the Prius fuel economy and performance specs?

-The standard Prius hybrid powertrain consists of a 2.0-liter inline-four and two electric motors, one of which contributes power to the front wheels.
+The standard Prius hybrid powertrain now consists of a bigger, 2.0-liter inline-four and two electric motors, one of which contributes power to the front wheels.
 The all-wheel-drive Prius features a third motor powering the rear wheels.
-Total system output is 194 horsepower (up from the previous generation’s measly 121) or 196 hp with all-wheel drive.
+Total system output is 194 horsepower (up from a measly 121) or 196 hp with all-wheel drive.
 The car’s 0-to-60-mph time is 7.2 seconds (or 7 with AWD), which is quick for both a compact car and a hybrid.

 You do not need to plug in the regular Prius for its battery to be recharged – the car does that itself by recouping energy normally lost while braking.
 The Prius Prime has a much larger battery, and although it too recoups a small portion of its capacity through regenerative braking, its full capacity is achieved by plugging it in.
 A regular household outlet will do, but it’ll take 11 hours to recharge.
 Install a 240-volt outlet or a home charger, and that time drops to 4 hours.